zalando/grafter/doc/components.md

  1. mocking the application for testing can also be done by rewriting the tree

 Now let's see how to create a full application step by step.
+The final result is presented in [the full app](fullapp.md)

 ----
 Previous: [Installation](installation.md)